MagicVin/Virtualization-Lab/README.md

       1F  Hardware

 * Type 2 Hypervisor
 > If there is an OS present, and if the VMM/hypervisor operates as a separate layer, and it resides on the top of the OS, it will be considered as a type 2 hypervisor.
+Type 2 hypervisor are knowns as hosted hypervisors that are dependent on the host OS for their operations.
+The main advantage of type 2 hypervisors is the wide range of hardware support, because the underlying host OS controls hardware access.

+  Layer of type 2:
+     4F VM1 ...
+VMn
+     3F Hypervisor
+     2F Host OS
+     1F Hardware